nain415/td2/README.md

 ##### Purpose
 This is a demonstration of my competency in SQL.
-I pull data from an API, format & clean the data, input the data into an SQLite database, and then visually analyse the data using several Python libraries, alongside Python's SQLite3 interface in Google Collaboratory.
+I pull data from an API, format & clean the data, input the data into an SQLite database, and then visually analyse the data using several Python libraries, alongside Python's SQLite3 interface in Google Colaboratory.

-Each section in the Google Collaboratory notebook showcases command over different SQL features.
+Each section in the Google Colaboratory notebook showcases command over different SQL features.

 ##### Project Structure
 - The Google Collaboratory notebook contains the SQL analysis of the database.
 The link is at the top of this README file.